Caleb Desnoyers: Playing career

 Following his successful season, Desnoyers received the Michael Bossy Trophy, awarded to the player considered the QMJHL's top prospect for the 2025 NHL entry draft.
 He was also named Wildcats captain ahead of the 2025–26 QMJHL season, despite not sure whether he wanted to return to Moncton, go straight to the NHL, or take the NCAA route.
-Desnoyers was selected 4th overall in the 2025 NHL entry draft by the Utah Mammoth.
+Desnoyers was selected fourth overall in the 2025 NHL entry draft by the Utah Mammoth.
 He revealed in August 2025 that he had been dealing with wrist issues all of the previous season and underwent wrist surgery to resolve these problems, with recovery time projected at 12 weeks, which included missing the beginning of the 2025–26 NHL season.
 He was assigned back to Moncton on September 26 from the Mammoth's training camp as a part of their cuts.

+On March 23, 2026 the Mammoth announced that they had signed Desnoyers to a 3-year, entry-level contract that begins at the start of the 2026–27 season.

 International play

 On October 23, 2023, Desnoyers was selected to represent Canada White at the 2023 World U-17 Hockey Challenge.
 During the tournament he recorded three goals and two assists in eight games and won a gold medal.

 On April 16, 2024, Desnoyers was selected to represent Canada at the 2024 IIHF World U18 Championships.
 During the tournament he recorded one goal and four assists in five games and won a gold medal.
 In August 2024, he represented Canada at the 2024 Hlinka Gretzky Cup.
 During the tournament he recorded one goal and four assists in five games and won his third gold medal in nine months.

+In December 2025, he was selected to represent Canada at the 2026 World Junior Ice Hockey Championships.
+During the tournament he recorded six assists in seven games and won a bronze medal.